-This guide will delve in to the historic center and its surrounding region.
+This guide will delve into the historic center and its surrounding region.
 The aim?
-To answer is Porto worth visiting with seven highlights of the city, ranging from the beautiful and atmospheric Ribeira district to the lush winelands and golden-sand beaches that abound nearby.
+To answer is Porto worth visiting with nine highlights of the city, ranging from the beautiful and atmospheric Ribeira district to the lush winelands and golden-sand beaches that abound nearby.
 Start packing those bags, folks…

 Porto’s historic center is enough to rival the capital’s in Lisbon.
 It’s much smaller than its compadre down south, but there’s a certain grittiness to the place that combines with centuries-old architecture to create somewhere truly wonderful.
 You’re looking for the district known as Ribeira.
 The entire thing is now a designated UNESCO World Heritage Site.
 It clutches the north bank of the Douro River as it flows through the heart of the city, cascading down a steep hill, a multitude of pinks, blues, and saffron shimmering on the various buildings.

 Highlights include the old port cellars that line the waterside, though many of the most famous are over the river to the south.
 Ribeira itself is now anchored on the vibrant walking street of Cais da Ribeira, a forever-bustling run of cafes and bars that fronts the waterside.
 From there, you should easily be able to reach the following must-see locations.